Doubel Combustion Chamber

 Key Features:

-* All models with Dual combustion chamber.
+* All model with Dual combustion chamber.

 * High temperature, long lifetime of incinerator.